-Five lessons in five minutes: How machine learning can help leaders make people-related decisions inside an organization.
+Five lessons in five minutes: Professor Amir Goldberg shows how machine learning can help leaders make people-related decisions inside an organization.

 The first step in using data is understanding what data analytics can and cannot do.
 AI systems are powerful but are best used for prediction models.
 Your role as a leader is to use those predictions to inform your decisions.

 In his class People Analytics, associate professor of organizational behavior Amir Goldberg teaches how leaders can utilize data analytics to make better decisions within their organizations.

 Hi, my name’s Amir Goldberg.
 And I’m a professor of organizational behavior at the Stanford Graduate School of Business, where I teach a class titled People Analytics.
 People analytics is the application of data analytics methods, especially machine learning algorithms, for the purpose of informing people-related decisions inside organizations.
 Here are five takeaways from that class.